JohannesBuchner/UltraNest/paper.md

 a measure of the relative prediction parsimony of the models, and form the basis of Bayesian model comparison.
-By performing a global scan of the parameter space from the worst to best fits to the data, NS performs well also in multi-modal settings.
+By performing a global scan of the parameter space from the worst to best fits to the data, NS also performs well in multi-modal settings.

 In the last decade, several variants of NS have been developed.
-These include (1) how better and better fits are found while respecting the priors,
+The variants relate to
-(2) whether it is allowed to go back to worse fits and explore the parameter space more, and (3) diagnostics through tests and visualisations.
+(1) how better and better fits are found while respecting the priors, (2) whether it is allowed to go back to worse fits and explore the parameter space more, and (3) diagnostics through tests and visualisations.
 UltraNest develops novel, state-of-the-art techniques for all of the above.